nbagnard/mongosql/README.md

 ## Rust testing

-There are two types of tests for the Rust code: unit tests and fuzz tests.
+There are three types of tests for the Rust code: unit tests, fuzz tests, and spec tests.
+Each of these test types can be run in isolation.
 Fuzz tests should always exist in (sub)modules named `fuzz_test`, so this common name is used as a filter for running the tests.
-Since fuzz testing may take a long time and may unexpectedly fail, one can choose to run just the unit tests or just the fuzz tests.
+The spec tests are ignored by default via the `#[ignore]` directive, but can be run by specifying this directive after `cargo test`.

 The [Rust handbook](https://doc.rust-lang.org/cargo/commands/cargo-test.html) has full guidelines on how to use `cargo test`.
 Below are suggested ways of running the different sets of tests.